adudley78/adudley78.github.io/_posts/2019-02-03-who_or_what_is_barry.markdown

 **Approach**

-**I wrote a web application, in Ruby on the Sinatra framework,** with the intention of following MVC architecture and the single responsibility principle.
+**I wrote a web application, in Ruby on the Sinatra framework, which I'm currently rebuilding and expanding on Rails,** with the intention of following MVC architecture and the single responsibility principle.
 The app allows users to signup, login, and log out.
 Logged in users can submit news articles to Barry, a theoretical AI at this juncture, for pseudo-analysis.

 **Each article instance is saved, objectified, persisted** in an SQLite database, and then pseudo-analyzed for accuracy, bias, and balance for a randomized score of 1-100%, with the pseudo-score for each article being returned to the user in a dashboard view via a custom pseduo_score_randomizer method I wrote.